 Benefit Calculators & Budget Planning

-If you care for someone for at least 35 hours a week and they get certain benefits you may be entitled to Carer’s Allowance.
+If you care for someone for at least 35 hours a week and they get certain benefits you may get Carer’s Allowance.
 You do not have to be related to, or live with the person you care for.

-Carer’s Allowance can affect the other benefits that you and the person you care for get.
+Carer’s Allowance can change the other benefits that you and the person you care for get.

 For more information or to make a claim visit https://www.gov.uk/carers-allowance